You may wish to see an introductory page to this section with a map first.

 "The Large House" with steps leading to the upper floor (left) and stables (right)

 Unfortunately archaeologists have not found many inscriptions so the main buildings are generically indicated as "The Wealthy House" or "The Large House".
 The latter was perhaps something more than a private house.
-The presence of stables could indicate its owners received many guests, perhaps merchants who led a caravan towards the Mediterranean.
-Their rooms were at the upper floor a layout which eventually became typical of caravanserais.
+The presence of stables could indicate its owners received many guests, perhaps merchants who led a caravan towards the ports on the Mediterranean Sea.
+Their rooms were at the upper floor, a layout which eventually became typical of caravanserais.

 "The Large House" was inhabited for a long period of time as its decoration includes small reliefs and a wreath together with a cross of the IVth century AD.
-The quality of the reliefs however does not suggest they were made by a skilled sculptor.
+Similar reliefs can be seen at Oboda.

 The most interesting finding at Mamfis is with no doubt an almost intact cubiculum, the bedroom of Roman houses, in what appears to be a private section of "The Large House".
 Latin cubare means lie down (hence concubine) and Roman couples preferred to lie down in a small room which fostered intimacy and which contained just the bed or the mattress on a raised platform.